Siegurd01/GeeekPi-18650-Hardware-Fix/README.md

 </p>

 Except for 1 moment.
 It does not have a power-on restore function.
 You must press the button every time the UPS turns off (battery discharge).
 Therefore, you cannot use this UPS for a stand-alone project.
 So I decided make a short fix of this problem.
-(Of Course I wrote to developers with the please too add this feature (upgrading onboard Nuvoton microcontroller firmware should do the trick) but have no response).
+(Of Course I wrote to developers with the please to add this feature (upgrading onboard Nuvoton microcontroller firmware should do the trick) but have no response.

 The solution I found was to add 555 timer with will generate impulses for imitating the button pressing.

 Button has 2 function: